Key Takeaways

 Extended Stopping Distance

 The physics are simple: more mass requires more force to stop.
 An 80,000-pound truck traveling at 65 mph requires approximately 525 feet to stop under ideal conditions.
-Add 15,000 pounds?
-That stopping distance increases significantly—and may exceed available distance.
+Add 15,000 pounds and that stopping distance increases significantly — potentially exceeding the available distance between the truck and the hazard.
+On downgrades, the problem compounds because gravity adds momentum that the brakes must overcome.
+A truck that could have stopped in time at its legal weight becomes a runaway at 95,000 pounds.

 Reduced Maneuverability